Methotrexate (By injection)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Men should continue birth control for at least 3 months after the last dose.
-Women should continue birth control for at least 1 menstrual period after the last dose.
+Women should use an effective form of birth control during treatment with this medicine and for at least 1 menstrual period after the last dose.
+Men should use an effective form of birth control during treatment and for at least 3 months after the last dose.

 - This medicine could cause infertility.
 Talk with your doctor before using this medicine if you plan to have children.